Blog > Integrated Financial Technologies Logo & Brand Strategy

 Done right, this simple tool is one of your most powerful weapons in the game of branding.

-Mike Sinkula has a B.A. in Communication Design from California State University, Chico, is working on an M.S. in Human Centered Design & Engineering at the University of Washington and teaches web design at Seattle Central Community College.
+Mike Sinkula has a B.A. in Communication Design from California State University, Chico, an M.S. in Human Centered Design & Engineering from the University of Washington and teaches web design at Seattle Central Community College.